xrfang/restique/README.md

 method, which used `stty` to suppress echo-ing.
 Other *NIX based systems may also be supported, but I have no experience.

-## TODOs
+## TODO

-1. Operation Log.
-All operations via RESTIQUE should be logged with timestamp, operator and the SQL statement executed.
-1. Dedicated Client.
 I plan to implement a command line client similar to the official mysql client, but operate through RESTIQUE proxy.

 ## Credits